LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/code-comparison.rst.txt

 The following error is common for new Java programmers.
 Suppose we forget to include the declaration for ``celsius`` on line 6.
-What happens if we try to manually compile our program using ``javac TempConv.java`` on the command line?
+What happens if we try to manually compile our program using ``javac Main.java`` on the command line?

 .. sourcecode:: bash

-   TempConv.java:13: cannot find symbol symbol  : variable celsius
+   Main.java:13: cannot find symbol symbol  : variable celsius
-   location: class TempConv
+   location: class Main
             celsius = (fahrenheit - 32) * 5.0/9.0;
             ^
-   TempConv.java:14: cannot find symbol symbol  : variable celsius
+   Main.java:14: cannot find symbol symbol  : variable celsius
-   location: class TempConv
+   location: class Main
             System.out.println("The temperature in °C is: " + celsius);
                                                              ^
    2 errors